 Office Chocolate Day

-The History Of Office Chocolate Day
+The History of Office Chocolate Day

 We’re going to be straight here.
 We simply couldn’t uncover the origin of this holiday.
-This holiday was probably invented by someone who wanted to enjoy chocolate at work, or who simply brought a Hershey’s Bar to work and it dawned on them that there should be a holiday where a person can enjoy chocolate at the office.
+It was probably invented by someone who wanted to enjoy chocolate at work, or who simply brought a Hershey’s Bar to work and it dawned on them that there should be a holiday where a person can enjoy chocolate at the office.

 Sometime during the 16th century, chocolate was brought from the Americas to Spain.
-Cacao was mixed with honey and sugar and served as a drink.
+Cacao was mixed with honey or sugar and served as a drink.
 Originally, it was a drink that was only intended for the wealthy and the clergy, but that changed over the centuries as chocolate became more accessible.

-Observing Office Chocolate day
+Observing Office Chocolate Day

-Observing this holiday is as easy as bringing some chocolate to work, getting chocolate out of the vending machine at work, or simply begging a coworker for their chocolate.
+Observing this holiday is as easy as bringing some chocolate to work, getting chocolate from the vending machine at work, or simply begging a coworker for their chocolate.
 People should also spread the word about this day using the hashtag #OfficeChocolateDay on social media.
 Let’s all celebrate chocolate, especially chocolate that’s enjoyed at work!

 When is it?

-This year (2023)
+This year (2024)

 October 20 Sunday

-Last year (2022)
+Last year (2023)

 Topic